-When it comes to finding the best toaster, we are here to help.
+When it comes to the best toaster, we're here to help.
 Toast is the bread and butter of breakfast cuisine and if you want to have perfect toast every time, you'll need the best toaster in your kitchen.
 Toasters are available at a bewildering array of prices, from cheap plastic models to multi-functional bread crisping machines made with the same amount of metal as a small family car.

 We have a hunch that you are here to peruse the wildest and most expensive toasters available to mankind and if that's the case, you'll find plenty of high-end toasting machines on this best toaster roundup.
 However there are more affordable – but still stylish and effective – toasters in the list too if you're on a tight budget.

 In the market for other 'breakfast' appliances?
-Check out T3's top quality roundups about the best coffee makers – goes perfectly with buttery toast –, best kettles – if you're more of a tea person – plus the best non-stick frying pan, for lovers of French toast.
+Check out T3's top quality roundups about the best coffee makers – goes perfectly with buttery toast –best kettles – if you're more of a tea person – plus the best non-stick frying pan, for lovers of French toast.

 A pure, timeless, kitchen tech classic to sit alongside your KitchenAid stand mixer, this takes Dualit's commercial kitchen heritage and tidies it up for your kitchen.
 Browning and consistency are exemplary, and every part is replaceable and serviceable so in theory at least, the Newgen should last forever.